It all started with a promise.

-A mammovan can be hosted for one day or more at local companies and health clinics, alleviating barriers of time, travel and financial concerns.
+A mobile mammography unit can be hosted for one day or more at local companies and health clinics, alleviating barriers of time, travel and financial concerns.

 - Companies can host the service as a benefit to insured employees as part of their wellness program.

-- Companies and individual supporters can ‘Pay it Forward’ and sponsor the mammovan for one day or more to uninsured women at various sites (Omaha, Neb. only).
+- Companies and individual supporters can ‘Pay it Forward’ and sponsor the mobile unit for one day or more to uninsured women at various sites (Omaha, Neb. only).